-As Mary is 42, she is entitled to obtain tax relief of 40% on Pension Contributions up to €16,000 (20% of his total salary).
-As such, Mary decides to make an AVC of €12,000 on or before the tax deadline to avail of the maximum tax relief allowable to him.
+As Mary is 42, she is entitled to obtain tax relief of 40% on Pension Contributions up to €16,000 (20% of her total salary).
+As such, Mary decides to make an AVC of €12,000 on or before the tax deadline to avail of the maximum tax relief allowable to her.

-By making this pension contribution Mary has invested an additional €12,000 into his Pension.
+By making this pension contribution Mary has invested an additional €12,000 into her Pension.

 A number of weeks later Mary receives a P21 balancing statement from Revenue in the post and a tax refund/rebate of €4,800 paid directly into her bank account.

 Who does the income tax deadline apply to?